mxteenkhxn/Ubuntu-22.04/README.md

 In order to play media files like MP#, MPEG4, AVI etc, you’ll need to install media codecs.
 Ubuntu has them in their repository but doesn’t install it by default because of copyright issues in various countries.

 	sudo apt install ubuntu-restricted-extras

+Sometimes we may have different multimedia files and we would like to play them.
+Unfortunately, you will need to download another set of packages into your system.
+This is done via:

+        sudo apt install ubuntu-restricted-addons

 ####	5. Improve Battery by installing TLP for Linux